security-alliance/safe-harbor/registry-contracts/README.md

 2. Query the protocol's `Agreement` contract with `getDetails()` to get the address of the structured agreement details.

 Different versions may have different `AgreementDetails` structs.
 All `Agreement` and `SafeHarborRegistry` contracts will include a `version()` method which can be used to infer the `AgreementDetails` structure.

+If no agreement is present for a given query address in a registry, the registry will check the fallback registry provided in its constructor.
+This allows SEAL to deploy new registries while remaining backwards-compatible.

 # Deployment